niksy/figura/README.md

 To handle common use case of selecting only one element, if result contains only one element, only that element is returned, otherwise array of elements is returned.

 If you want to return array of elements regardless of resulting count, append `[]` to list key.

-When extending a class, it should be function returning value with valid type.

 ```js
 {